A summary of Visual Studio Code shortcuts starting with Alt

 Search like "grep -r" on VSCode

-Searching is easy in a Linux environment, but not so easy in a Windows environment.
+Searching is quick and easy in a Linux environment, but it's not so simple in a Windows environment.

-You can also easily exclude a search result from the replacement by simply clicking the cross button next to the file name.
+It's also easy to exclude items from the replacement; simply click the "X" button next to the file name.

 That's convenient!